 11. Describe a time when you provided a creative solution to a problem.
 What was the result?

-There is no creative solution to any production problem, only real and basic ones.
-Creativity should be utilised on planning and marketing aspects only.
+There are no creative solutions to any production problem, only real and basic ones.
+Creativity should be utilized in planning and marketing aspects only.

 12. Describe your most successful event planning experience.
 What did you do that made it so successful?